 Avoid soy and corn in your pet’s food, especially if your dog or cat has allergies or digestive issues.
-Soy and corn are generally used as inexpensive substitutes for high quality and species appropriate ingredients.
-Soy can be listed as soy meal, soy flour, soy protein, grits, hulls, vegetable broth, textured vegetable protein or TVP (textured vegetable protein).
+Soy and corn are generally used as inexpensive substitutes for high quality and species-appropriate ingredients.
+Soy can be listed as soy meal, soy flour, soy protein, grits, hulls, vegetable broth, textured vegetable protein, or TVP (textured vegetable protein).
 Both soy and corn are likely GMOs (genetically modified organisms) and could contain chemical residue from the pesticides or herbicides sprayed on the crops at the farm.

 Carrageenan is a common food additive in pet food.
-It’s used as a thickener, emulsifier and/or stabilizer.
+It’s used as a thickener, emulsifier, and/or stabilizer.
 Carrageenan has been shown to cause gastrointestinal inflammation.
 Chronic inflammation can lead to health issues, so avoid carrageenan if your pet has any health conditions or a sensitive stomach.

-BHT (butylated hydroxytoluene) could cause cancerous tumors.
+BHT (butylated hydroxytoluene) potentially causes cancerous tumors.

 TBHQ (tertiary butylhydroquinone) has been shown to produce pre-cancerous stomach tumors in lab animals.

 BPA is an industrial chemical found in plastic and often in the lining of canned food, including pet food.
 Research shows that BPA affects the brain, behavior, and prostate gland of fetuses, infants, and children.
 While no research has been done on the how BPA affects pets, it’s best to avoid it.